 By Valerie Schmalz

-Schmalz writes for Catholic SF, the magazine of the Archdiocese of San Francisco.
+Schmalz is assistant editor of Catholic San Francisco, newspaper of the Archdiocese of San Francisco.

 The best news.
 Delivered to your inbox.